-EBRD is engaged on improving nursing and midwifery skills in Georgia.
+EBRD is engaged in improving nursing and midwifery skills in Georgia.

-MoU with Government of Georgia signed on International Nurses Day (12 May) on skills development.
+MoU with MoIDPsLHSA of Georgia signed on International Nurses Day (12 May) on skills development.

 Funding is part of EBRD’s policy engagement initiative through Technical Assistance

-The Ministry of Internally Displaced Persons from the Occupied Territories, Labour, Health and Social Affairs of Georgia and the European Bank for Reconstruction and Development (EBRD) are launching a new initiative this week to improve nursing and midwifery occupations through professional licencing, related skills standards and implementation support.
+The Ministry of Internally Displaced Persons from the Occupied Territories, Labour, Health and Social Affairs of Georgia (MoIDPsLHSA) and the European Bank for Reconstruction and Development (EBRD) are launching a new initiative this week to improve nursing and midwifery occupations through professional licencing, related skill standards and implementation support.
 The two organisations signed a Memorandum of Understanding (MoU) on Tuesday 12 May in celebration of International Nurses Day for a joint collaboration over the coming two years.

-The partners agreed to co-operate more closely in realising three core objectivesb:
+The partners agreed to co-operate more closely in realising three core objectives:

 Establishing core governance principles and institutional standards for Georgia’s forthcoming professional licencing / certification scheme for nurses (including midwives), building on global best practice models and customising to the national context;